 Choosing a Major

 Students must select and declare a major by the time they have 60 earned BYU credit hours (excluding language exam credits).
 Once a student has 75 earned BYU credit hours (excluding language exam credits), they will not be allowed to change their major, unless special permission is granted.
 It is a good idea to have a concrete idea by your sophomore year.
 Selecting a major by your sophomore year should not delay your graduation or compromise your ability to enter and progress in the major of your choice (including most limited enrollment programs).
+Please consider taking Student Development 117 - Career Exploration, at any point to help you decide on a major or Student Development 317 - Career Strategies, to better prepare for the world of work.
 Making a thorough, well-informed choice is more important than when you make the decision, however, please consider this general timeline:

 Learn about your interests values, and skills.
 Explore various major and career options.
 Work on general education requirements.